AlexJoo2003/SchoolSoft-WebScraper/README.md

 This project is used to download the schedule data from SchoolSoft for students.

-How to use:
+## How to use

-1. (Un)Comment the functions you want the script to run following functions:
+(Un)Comment the functions you want the script to run following functions:

 ```python
 saveData(convertRawData(getRawData()), True) #* Downloads the data from SchoolSoft, converts it to a json, and saves it to schedule.json
 getRawData() # Just downloads the raw data from Schoolsoft using selenium and save it to rawdata.json